MrBMueller/MidGen/README.md

 Event-durations are typically provided in whole note units either as integer or floating point numbers or as equations such as `1/4` or `1/4+1/8`, `1/4+1/8+1/16` etc. To shortcut dotted note equations, you can just put tailing `+` signs after the duration value.
 For instance a dotted quarter can be written either as `1/4+1/8` or alternatively as `1/4+`.
 Double or triple dotted notes are written respectively with tailing `++` or `+++` signs.
 Similarly you can shorten a note by its half length with tailing `-` signs.
 The example below shows few different variants of duration timestamps.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img4.png width="100%">
+If the timestamp is omitted, the sequencer automatically applies the latest valid timestamp value.

 #### duration alignment
 To avoid complex arithmetic equations and to keep sequences more readable, it is possible to align event durations to given timestamp grid boundaries by using the alignment operator `|` in front of the value.
 This advices the sequencer to proceed in time until the next grid boundary timestamp is reached.
 So in the example above, the `|1/1:%` event will simply insert a rest in alignment with the next whole note timestamp value.
 In this case it proceeds to the next bar since the time signature is 4/4 (whole note grid boundary).